Twilio Pay Connectors: How to Connect Any Payment Provider to Twilio

 Shuttle's Twilio Pay Connector

-You don't install a separate connector per gateway.
+You do not install a separate connector per gateway.
 You install Shuttle once and configure which gateway each merchant or payment profile uses.

 Multi-PSP Routing